BillyBadBoy/typing-spanish-portuguese/README.md

 ### weird keys

 The `AltGr` key is normally just to the right of the space-bar.
-The `` ` `` (known as the back-tick character) is normally at the top-left of the keyboard) under the escape key.
+The `` ` `` key (known as the back-tick key) is normally at the top-left of the keyboard) under the escape key.

 ### how to interpret the table above